OPEN STAR CLUSTERS : 3 of 10

 Lyngå’s 5th OCD is useful because it also contains a listing of many of the important open cluster parameters.
 It includes such normal things as the age and size of the cluster, but includes far more astrophysical data, such as E(B−V) magnitude or colour excess, the [Fe/H] (Iron to Hydrogen Ratio) and the observed turn-off colour point.
 Other sections of this catalogue includes the sub-division of known variable star types within each cluster.

-A more recent edition has not been produced, but a newer one is by the W.S.
+A more recent edition has not been produced, but a newer one was created by W.S.
 Dias et al. “New Catalog of Optically Visible Open Clusters and Candidates“, originally published in A&A., 389, 871 (2002).
 This contains more recent updates but is given with less extensive summaries.
 Some 1600 open star clusters are listed, being 25% larger than the older 5th OCD.
 (See Webpage “Open Clusters and Galactic Structure”.
 It also has an important and useful List of Removed Clusters.)

 Additional information given in this catalogue includes the mass estimation of the cluster in solar masses, and whether or not the cluster has any available photometry for useful analysis.